 I love testing productivity apps and online tools.

 It helps me follow new technologies and approaches.
 But also, it allows me to suggest the best solutions to my clients and friends.

-While I go back and forth with experimentations, there are 5 tools I simply can’t get enough of.
+While I go back and forth with experimentations, there are 5 tools I just can’t get enough.